kirbyt/KTPhotoBrowser/README.md

 Status
 ======

+** Changes made today broke the sample app when running on a device.
+I hope to have a fix by tomorrow. **

 The project is not ready for prime time yet.
 I'm working on it now and it should be ready for general use within a few days or weeks.

 TO DO